 Creativity and creative thinking is a subject I’m always exploring.

-I was happy to hear Cleese mentioning Edward de Bono in this video, I began to find interest in his writings when I was still a photographer’s assistant in training.
+I was happy to hear Cleese mentioning Edward de Bono (in one of his creativity thinking videos that was published and removed from youtube many times) , I began to find interest in De Bono’s writings about creative thinking when I was still a photographer’s assistant in training.

 Flying above California’s electricity producing windmills makes for great photography opportunities, this is only one of a large series.